zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 *Data management*

-1.  *What tools would you recommend Contoso use to migrate its database?
+1. What tools would you recommend Contoso use to migrate its database?
 How would you use these?
-Be specific.*
+Be specific*

     Contoso could use the SQL Server Data Tools (SSDT) for Visual Studio to detect any incompatibilities and fix any detected issues.
 It could also use the SQL Azure Migration Wizard (SAMW) to perform the incompatibility testing (albeit its rule set is a little older than SSDT, so it may indicate errors that no longer cause incompatibility).
 Contoso could consider using SAMW to perform the migration of schema and data, assuming the database is small to medium in size.
 If the database is large, then Contoso would be better served by using SQL Server Management Studio (SSMS).
 It would export to a BACPAC from SQL Server (by using the Export Data-tier Application task) and then import that BACPAC into SQL Database (using the Import Data-tier Application task).
 The SQL Database would be created as part of the import process.

-2.  *What patterns and services would you use to reduce load on the database?
+2. What patterns and services would you use to reduce load on the database?
 Implement the scoreboards?
-Be specific on the Azure services used and how the application would take advantage of them.*
+Be specific on the Azure services used and how the application would take advantage of them.

     Contoso could use Azure Redis Cache and the cache-aside pattern to help mitigate load coming from large numbers of connections performing repetitive querying.
 In this approach, as data items are requested, the Azure Redis Cache is first checked to see if it exists there; if it is, then the cached copy is returned.
 Failing that, the application makes a request directly against SQL Database, but while returning the result to the client it also adds the data item into the Redis Cache.
 Scoreboards can be implemented effectively using Azure Redis Cache because of its support for fast atomic incrementing of the values for any given string key (for example, the key would be the username, the value the count).
 To reduce memory requirements for very large counts (such as possible collecting transaction counts per user in perpetuity), Contoso could use Redis' HyperLogLog to store the counted value for each user key.
 The HyperLogLog approximates the cardinality of a set that approximates the count of the number of unique items added (with an error rate less than 1 percent) and uses a fixed size of 12 KB (not including the bytes used to store the key).

-3.  *Given the Contoso requirements, how would you enable full-text search on the stored policy documents?*
+3. Given the Contoso requirements, how would you enable full-text search on the stored policy documents?

     Contoso could use Azure Search and the Indexer for Azure Storage Blobs.
 For files stored in Azure Storage Blobs, this indexer will full-text index PDFs, Microsoft Office Documents (DOCX, DOC, XLSX, XLS, PPTX, PPT, and MSG), HTML, XML, ZIP, EML, JSON, and plain text files.
 Contoso could then use the Azure Search .NET SDK from the API App to kick off searches.

 *Extensibility*

-1.  *How would you enable Contoso business users to create their own internal mobile apps that help them streamline their processes without the time and resource investment that goes into implementing full-scale mobile apps?*
+1. How would you enable Contoso business users to create their own internal mobile apps that help them streamline their processes without the time and resource investment that goes into implementing full-scale mobile apps?

     PowerApps would enable business users at Contoso to create their own web and mobile apps to support CRUD functionality against data in SQL DB and Azure Storage Blobs.
 Microsoft Flow, which integrates with PowerApps but can also be used standalone, would enable them to create automated processes in ad hoc fashion.
 Business users could create these for their own use or share them with the rest of the organization.

-2.  *Given your answer to the previous question, how would a Contoso business user implement the scenario where a high-priority email is sent to the user's Office 365 email and in response an application notification appears on this user's device?*
+2. Given your answer to the previous question, how would a Contoso business user implement the scenario where a high-priority email is sent to the user's Office 365 email and in response an application notification appears on this user's device?

     This could be implemented with Microsoft Flow.
 The business user would log in to Microsoft Flow and create a new flow.
 It would begin with the Office 365---on new email, where the priority flag is set to High.
 Then a Push notification---send a push notification action would follow that can use the subject and sender of the email in the subject of the notification.
 The user would save this flow.
 To receive notifications, the user would need to install the Microsoft Flow app on a mobile device.

 ## Checklist of preferred objection handling

-1.  *We have seen services like IFTTT that let business users automate processes.
-Does Azure offer something similar?*
+1. We have seen services like IFTTT that let business users automate processes.
+Does Azure offer something similar?

     Yes, Microsoft Flow is a service that lets attendees and business professionals automate business processes.

-2.  *Our developers have heard of Logic Apps---will these be replaced by Microsoft Flow?*
+2. Our developers have heard of Logic Apps---will these be replaced by Microsoft Flow?

     No, Logic Apps represent an "advanced" version of Microsoft Flow.
 The difference is the authoring experience (Logic Apps are implemented within the Azure Portal and Flows are implemented in the Flow portal) and that Logic Apps provide support for more developer centric tasks, such as integrating API Apps as custom actions, whereas Flow only provides pre-built actions.

-3.  *Is there really a way to securely store application secrets in the cloud?*
+3. Is there really a way to securely store application secrets in the cloud?

     Yes, Key Vault provides a mechanism to encrypt and securely store secrets within the confines of specialized hardware called Hardware Security Modules (HSM).

-4.  *We noticed that Azure SQL Database does not support all of the features that we are accustomed to in SQL Server---not that we are using them currently.
+4. We noticed that Azure SQL Database does not support all of the features that we are accustomed to in SQL Server---not that we are using them currently.
 Specifically, we were thinking about Linked Servers, Database Mail, SQL Server Agent Jobs, and Service Broker.
-What are our options for these in Azure?*
+What are our options for these in Azure?

     Addressing each service, it is likely the case that a feature that was previously built into SQL Server and used from applications directly, now runs external to Azure SQL Database in the form of a separate Azure service.
 Linked servers are not supported by SQL Server, but cross-database read-only querying is possible using elastic database query.
 Database Mail, which was used to send email directly from SQL Server, is not supported, but there are multiple alternatives (such as using Office 365 and SendGrid) that applications can use to send email.
 Regarding SQL Server Agent Jobs, these background processes can usually be migrated to a Web Job (running within an App Service), Azure Functions, or to a Cloud Service Worker Role.
 Finally, regarding Service Broker, numerous alternative messaging options exist in Azure, including Azure Storage Queues and Azure Service Bus Brokered Messaging.